amirziyacode/Guess_number/README.md

 # Guess number

-Game Guess the Numbers ..
+Game Guess the Numbers
+This brain teaser is designed in three levels.
+You can guess from one to 1000 pieces.
+This game is very simple and easy, so I hope you like it, thank you 😊

 ## Platform